 Innovating is growing

-Innovation is important to horticulture as a whole, certainly when it comes to large-scale cultivation such as that of sweet peppers.
+Innovation is important for the horticultural sector, particularly when it comes to large-scale cultivation.
 The intelligent use of new techniques and other systems enables us to grow our products with increasing efficiency.

-We also possess our own packing station.
-By keeping the packing process in-house we can respond to customer demand with a high degree of flexibility!
+By keeping the packing process in-house, we can respond to customer demand with a high degree of flexibility.

-We are also innovative in terms of energy management.
-We optimise the balance between our energy needs and costs by using CHP (combined heat and power) and heat pumps.
+We are also innovative in the area of energy management.
+We ensure an optimum balance between energy demands and costs through the use of Geothermal heat, Biomass, CHPs (Combined Heat and Power) and heat pumps.

 “Waste products” released during combustion of gas in the CHPs – heat and CO2 – are used to heat our greenhouses and for plant growth.
 The generated electricity that is not used by our business is returned to the grid to power homes in the Noordoostpolder region.
 This is how we generate sustainable energy.

 The use of geothermal energy and the heat generated by our biomass plants means we do not produce our own CO2 to use in the greenhouse.
 However, plants need CO2 to thrive.